-Bob Guzzo returns to the NC State Wrestling Staff as the Director of High School and Alumni Relations.
+Bob Guzzo returned to the NC State Wrestling Staff as the Director of High School and Alumni Relations in the summer of 2013.
 He retired from NC State in 2004, after a distinguished 30-year head coaching career with the Wolfpack.

 Guzzo amassed a 356-183-7 career caching record, including a 115-50 record in ACC competition.
 He amassed a 19 match unbeaten streak against ACC competition.
 When he retired from his post as head coach, he was the second winningest coach in ACC history.

 Guzzo won 13 ACC Championships and finished first in the conference's regular-season standings 12 times/ He finished first in the regular season and/or won the conference tournament 16 times in 30 years.
 He was named ACC Coach of the Year six times.
 He had just two losing seasons, and 12 times in his last 25 years, his teams finished in the top-25 in the nation.

 In his 30 years in Raleigh, Guzzo coached 86 individual ACC champions, 24 All-Americans, and four national champions.
 In 1988, Scott Turner won a national title at 150 pounds and was named the Outstanding Wrestler of the NCAA Championships, which is college wrestling's equivalent of the Heisman Trophy.
 Matt Reiss won the NCAA crown at 167 as a freshman in 1980, and Tab Thacker bested all heavyweights in 1984.
 In 1993, Sylvester Terkay concluded a perfect 41-0 season with the NCAA championship at heavyweight.